Driving technological change at one of Canada’s oldest banks

 Doug Grant, MBA '08

-Grant knows the benefits of traceability from another perspective; he is executive vice president and COO of The Oppenheimer Group, a produce giant that brings 50 million cartons of fresh produce each year from farms to market.
+Grant knows the benefits of food safety and traceability from another perspective as the executive vice president and Chief Operation Officer of The Oppenheimer Group, a produce giant that brings 50 million cartons of fresh produce each year from farms to market.
 Oppenheimer—within the industry it’s simply called Oppy—is B.C.’s oldest company, a 160-year-old family business that first introduced Granny Smith apples and kiwi fruit to North America.
-Today it represents growers across North and South America as well as small farms in B.C.
-That means ever more complex operations systems.
+Today, it represents growers from 27 countries with half based in North America. and means ever more complex operations systems.

-Grant entered the business 23 years ago, when technology played a less central role.
+Grant entered the business 24 years ago, when technology played a less central role.
 An IT specialist who had worked with the B.C.
 Automobile Association, he was charged with managing Oppenheimer’s computer systems.
-His job has expanded to encompass Oppy’s entire operations management, including cold storage and freight (70 to 80 storage units across North America, and 300 to 400 trucks a day making deliveries), as well as quality control, food safety and sustainability—as he puts it, “everything it takes to move the product from their farms all the way through the supply chains to the retail distribution centre.”
+His job has expanded to oversee Oppy’s entire supply chain, including cold storages and freight (30 primary facilities across North America and hundreds of freight deliveries a day), as well as quality control, food safety and sustainability—as he puts it, “Everything it takes to move the product from their farms all the way through the supply chain to the retail or food service distribution centre.”

 Grant credits his MBA with preparing him for this phase of his career.
 He enrolled at Athabasca while he was still overseeing IT at Oppy.
 The distance-education approach allowed him to continue in a demanding job while logging some 30 hours a week on his coursework.
-The two in-residence stints, in Calgary, Alberta and Guadalajara were invaluable, he says, essentially teaching him how to do business in Mexico.
-He now manages some 200 growers in South America as well as local Oppy staff there.
+The two in-residence stints, in Calgary, Alberta and Guadalajara were invaluable, he says, providing key insights in doing business in Mexico.
+He oversees Oppy’s South American offices and works closely with growers.

 An internet pioneer in the world of law